SBEA is pleased to announce the following SBHS graduating seniors have received scholarship awards for 2019.

 SBEA grants scholarships to South Brunswick graduating seniors, as well as the children of our membership EVERY year!
 This program is 100% funded by our own SBEA members.
 Every paycheck, our members donate monies to be able to grant these awards to the most deserving students.
 Our scholarship program has been a long standing tradition and a source of pride for our Association, as it has assisted many students to attend a college they may not have otherwise had the means to attend.

-We grant 3 different types of scholarships to students, The Joyce Sherman Memorial Scholarship, Children of Membership Scholarship and an SBHS Scholarships.
+We grant 3 different types of scholarships to students, The Joyce Sherman Memorial Scholarship, Children of Membership Scholarship and two SBEA Scholarships (General Scholarship and Future Educator Scholarship.)
 See below for information about each of these awards.

 Please contact Annette via email with any questions pertaining to any of our scholarship awards.